FastTrackStudios/inferno/README.md

 At this point, Inferno will roughly become alternative to Dante Virtual Soundcard.

+* realtime thread priorities configurable
+* report late packets in DC
+* operation without PTP daemon with lower clock precision - useful for OSes other than Linux
 * read configuration from text files
-* ability to work as a clock source (PTP leader)
+* ability to work as a clock source (PTPv1 leader) - Statime
+  * it is already possible if you use PTPv2 - in theory you should be able to make Inferno-only AoIP network - not tested yet
 * automated integration test that will launch several instances, stream audio data between them and check for its correctness
 * bit-perfect transmitter (currently 32-bit integers are always used internally and conversion to 24-bit or 16-bit adds dither)
-* API: number of channels changeable without device server restart (useful for Dante Via-like operation where transmitters & receivers can be added and removed dynamically)
+* command line helper / TUI / GUI
+* installer script, with cross compilation support
+* more refactoring of network packets serializers & deserializers to make more code reusable in upcoming controller app (because DC is bloated closed source and bad UX)
 * AES67
 * primary & secondary network support, for dual-NIC computers
+* API: number of channels changeable without device server restart (useful for Dante Via-like operation where transmitters & receivers can be added and removed dynamically)
+  * not really necessary to replicate functionality of Via, as now multiple Inferno instances on a single IP address are supported
 * `grep -r TODO inferno_aoip/src`